 The image shows you what a tick looks like on a dog.
 When they’re embedded, the legs and body protrude out of your dog’s skin, so they appear and feel like an external bump (similar to a skin tag).

 Run your fingers through your dog’s fur with gentle pressure to feel for any small bumps, paying particular attention to the areas we mentioned above.
-Also, make sure you check inside your dog’s ears, on his eyelids, under his collar, and between his claws.
+Also, make sure you check inside your dog’s ears, on eyelids, under the collar, and between claws.

 How Long Do Ticks Stay On Dogs?